Krishnahemantd/Krishnahemantd/README.md

 ### [Here's my **Tableau profile**](https://public.tableau.com/app/profile/krishna.hemant)

-- When I am not analyzing data I'm a photographer and usually spend my time outdoors exploring
+- Feel free to checkout the latest repositories I have worked on below!
+When I am not analyzing data I'm a photographer and usually spend my time outdoors exploring

 <!---